ciga2011/web3j/README.rst

 - Updating a value in the deployed smart contract
 - Viewing an event logged by the smart contract

-Check out this tuturial: [Programming Ethereum DApp in Java](http://xc.hubwiz.com/course/5b2b6e82c02e6b6a59171de2?affid=github7878).
+Check out this tuturial: `Programming Ethereum DApp in Java <http://xc.hubwiz.com/course/5b2b6e82c02e6b6a59171de2?affid=github7878>`.

 Getting started
 ---------------